 Before Labour won the election, they assured the nation that they would introduce new employment legislation to Parliament within their first 100 days.
-With 10 October 2024 marking Labour’s 98th day in power, it appears they have upheld their promise with the introduction of the Employment Rights Bill, which will become the Employment Rights Act 2026 (or perhaps 2025).
+With 10 October 2024 marking Labour’s 98th day in power, they have upheld their promise with the introduction of the Employment Rights Bill, which will become the Employment Rights Act 2026 (or perhaps 2025).

 This article highlights some of the key changes that the Bill proposes to make, and what we think the impact of these changes will be.